High Noise Communication Needs

 In most noise environments over 85db, workers are complied to wear hearing protection that dictates unique requirements on the headsets that are suitable for both hearing protection and communication.

-When workers are working in extreme noise levels the problem becomes even more challenging, and headsets become a critical part of the communication process.
+When workers are working at extreme noise levels the problem becomes even more challenging, and headsets become a critical part of the communication process.

 Sensear's High Noise Communication Headsets